Facebook CEO trying to buy out land near his Hawaii estate

 HONOLULU (AP) — Facebook CEO Mark Zuckerberg went to court to gain ownership of isolated pockets of land tucked away within his sprawling estate in Hawaii, many of which are less than an acre and could be split between hundreds of owners in a situation unique to the islands.

-The 14 parcels on the north shore of Kauai initially belonged to Native Hawaiians who were awarded the land during mid-19th century, when private property was established in the islands.
+The 14 parcels on the north shore of Kauai initially belonged to Native Hawaiians who were awarded the land during the mid-19th century, when private property was established in the islands.

-Many of the owners died without a will and courts never established who inherited the land, according to court documents filed by Zuckerberg’s attorneys last month.
+Many of the owners died without a will and courts never determined who inherited the land, according to court documents filed by Zuckerberg’s attorneys last month.
 The documents say hundreds could now own an interest in the small pieces of land, including many who are not aware they do.

-The lawsuits ask a court to determine who the owners are and provide them fair compensation.
+The lawsuits ask a court to find the owners and provide them fair compensation.
 Judges frequently order auctions in similar cases.

 Most Read Stories